wyguo/ThreeDRNAseq/vignettes/user_manuals/3D_RNA-seq_App_manual.md

 }
 ```
 ### Run 3D RNA-seq App
-Please type the command in your RStudio and the App will be lauched in default web broswer (Google Chrome is recommended for image visualisation issues).
+Please type the command in your RStudio and the App will be launched in default web browser (Google Chrome is recommended for image visualisation issues).
 ```r
 library(ThreeDRNAseq)
 ThreeDRNAseq.app()